 Pores starting yellow-orange and becoming deeper red but staying lighter around the edge.
 The pores bruise easily and stain dark blue to black.

-The stem is yellow to orange with a dark red mesh which is yellow at the very top of the stem.
+7-11 cm long, 1-3 cm diameter.
+The stem is yellow to orange with a dark red mesh which turns to yellow at the very top of the stem.
 When cut down the middle the stem flushes blue at the top fading to pale orange-yellow at the bottom with a wine red area towards the base.

 When sliced down the middle the flesh turns from yellow to blue-black instantly but leaves a wine red line between the cap flesh and the top of the pores, there is also usually a wine red region towards the bottom of the sliced stem.
 This staining fades after a little time.
 The red line can just be made out in this photo.